PM vows to make Britain ‘battle-ready’ — but funding row threatens to derail plans

 Unveiling the details of the review, Sir Keir said he was "100% confident" the plans to make Britain “ready for war” could be delivered on current funding plans.

-The government has promised to increase defence spending to 2.5 per cent of GDP by 2027, and has an “ambition” – but no firm commitment – to hike it to 3 per cent in the next parliament.
+The government, which has said it will implement all 62 recommendations, has promised to increase defence spending to 2.5 per cent of GDP by 2027, and has an “ambition” – but no firm commitment – to hike it to 3 per cent in the next parliament.

+The planned increase in defence spending was the biggest since the Cold War, said Sir Keir.

-But the document’s authors warned the recommendations would be unaffordable unless Sir Keir stuck to the “vital” commitment to raise the funding.
+But the document’s authors warned the recommendations would be unaffordable unless Sir Keir stuck to the “vital” commitment to raise the funding, which is currently 2.3 per cent.

 It said: “The government’s important decision to raise defence spending to 2.5 per cent of GDP by 2027/28 and, vitally, to 3 per cent in the next Parliament made an enormous difference.
 The decision established the affordability of our recommendations across a 10-year programme.”

-He told Times Radio: "It looks like the government wants to reinstate the winter fuel payment.
-It's thinking about the two-child limit for benefits.
-We've got a spending review next week.
-And if we're really going to spend another £10 to15 billion a year on defence, whilst inevitably we're going to spend more and more on health and pensions and so on, you really do have to ask that question, what are the choices that you're going to make?
+He told Times Radio: "You really do have to ask that question, what are the choices that you're going to make?

-“Bluntly, it really does seem to me that the only choice that is available, if we're going to go through all of those things, is some really quite chunky tax increases to pay for it."
+“Bluntly, it really does seem to me that the only choice that is available, is some really quite chunky tax increases to pay for it."

+But Professor Malcolm Chalmers, deputy director general of the Royal United Services Institute (RUSI), warned that moving too rapidly to achieve the 3 per cent target - such as trying to achieve it during this parliament - would lead to “important trade offs”.

+Not only would it make it “more difficult to achieve the prosperity objectives of the government”, he warned, but it would also mean ministers would be forced to rely on imports from abroad for defence procurement, rather than spending the “defence dividend” in Britain.

 But Tory shadow defence secretary James Cartlidge focussed on the lack of certainty with funding.